Thank you for a great camp this summer! The camp is now over, but if you have any questions, please feel free to reach out at email@example.com!

-The University of Tulsa, College of Engineering and Natural Sciences is hosting a week long GenCyber Tulsa summer day camp for Middle School Students.
-The camp’s goal is stimulate student awareness of and interest in cybersecurity topics and careers.
+The University of Tulsa’s School of Cyber Studies is hosting a week-long GenCyber Tulsa summer day camp for High School Students.
+The camp’s goal is to stimulate student awareness of and interest in cybersecurity careers.

-- The GenCyber summer camp is a comprehensive and activity-based program for middle school students entering the seventh and eighth grades in the fall 2021.
+- The GenCyber summer camp is a comprehensive and activity-based program for high school students entering (primarily) the 11-12th grades in the Fall 2023.

-- Students will learn about network security, cyber ethics, cryptography, block programming, Python programming, gaming and many other interesting topics in current technology.
+- Students will learn about network security, cyber ethics, cryptography, introductory Python programming, and many other interesting topics in current technology.

 - GenCyber Camps have been generously funded by a grant from the National Security Agency and the National Science Foundation.
 There is no cost to a student to attend.

 For additional information please contact us at firstname.lastname@example.org

 GenCyber Tulsa 2023 High School Camp Application

 GenCyber Tulsa is limited to 40 participants.
 Applications will be accepted until all spaces are filled.
 Please do not submit multiple entries for the same child – duplicate entries will be deleted.

 Frequently Asked Questions (FAQs)

 The GenCyber Tulsa 2023 camp is focused on introducing and applying the GenCyber Cybersecurity Concepts and motivating participants to pursue cybersecurity careers to two important under-represented demographic categories in the security industry – Native Americans and females.
 This camp is open to any rising junior and senior high school student member of these communities, although participation from rising freshman and sophomore students is possible depending on availability.